 Please note: An expertise in CSS is needed to generate the code that will provide the unique design.
 This course will not be covering how to generate that code.
-Additionally, due to the complex nature of this course's content an online session is not available.
-Please sign up for the traditional sessions.

 In this round-table session, we will discuss how you are currently using the Ensemble CMS to manage your web presence.
 Many departments, centers and labs are current using the CMS.
 This session will give you the opportunity to engage in conversation with your friends and colleagues about the system, their migration plan and continual improvement strategies.
 Since this a discussion based workshop, the participants will direct the content and subject matter.
 The instructor will guide the discussion and provide input and information as needed.

 Please complete the form below for access to the CMS.
 This is not required for hands-on sessions; however, if you would like to experiment before the session, you're welcome to do so.